There are many student life resources available at Smith through residence life and student affairs. Here are a few others that are unique to Smith.

 The Women's Narratives Project brings women together to engage in new thinking about the meaning of success.
 Our educational programs draw on research and personal experience to promote reflection on work, friendship, family and values.
 We aim to advance the national discussion on women and work-life balance, offer new models and encourage women at all stages of life to rewrite their own narratives.

 Interterm is the time between the end of winter break and the beginning of spring semester.
-Special noncredit courses and events are planned for the second two weeks of interterm.
+Special noncredit courses (taught by students, staff or faculty), events and workshops are planned for the second two weeks of interterm.